yale-redcap/yes3-aftersave/README.md

 June 2023

-YES3 Aftersave ensures that calculated fields across all forms are updated and saved in real time.
+YES3 Aftersave ensures that affected calculated fields on forms other than a form being saved are updated and saved in real time.

 It works by first identifying all forms having fields that figure in calculated fields on other forms.
 When any of these 'aftersave' forms is saved, all of the affected calculated fields on 'dependent' forms are updated and saved.
 The default REDCap recalculation behavior of bypassing empty forms can be overriden for any dependent form.